 Fly fishing requires patience.
 It is a constant test to us as we enter the water.
 We must carefully and methodically tie our fly onto our line or we may miss the big fish because our knot wasn’t strong .
 We must take each stride in the water with good footing or we could easily slip into a hole or stumble over a rock.
 We must be mindful of our back cast in order to not get hung up in the trees.
 We must be careful of our forward cast as to present the fly without spooking the fish.

-I ‘m reminded of a quote by St. Augustine.
+I am reminded of a quote by St. Augustine.
 He said, “For what is faith, unless it is to believe in what you do not see.”
 We cast our flies into the unknown depths of the water.
 We seek for that of which we do not see, yet we have the faith that it is there, but what does it take?
-It takes patience and faith and allowing ourselves to reach out of our comfort zone by trying another fly to see if we can connect to the ever present fish lurking in the depths of the waters which represent our soul.
+It takes patience and faith and allowing ourselves to reach out of our comfort zone.
+Either casting to another area or by trying another fly to see if we can connect to the ever present fish lurking in the depths of the water which represents our soul.

 I am reminded of another famous quote, by Dr. Wayne Dyer.
 He said, “When we dance, your purpose is not to get to a certain place on the floor.
 It is to enjoy each step along the way.”
 So as a fly angler, we need to remind ourselves it’s not necessarily about catching the fish, it’s more about the whole experience of being one with nature, being one with our creator and letting go of our busy lives, if only for a few hours, to be one with the water and seek for that of which we do not see and try to find that harmony that our soul seeks.